jaweria-dev/JavaScript-codes-of-exercices/README.md

 # JavaScript-codes-of-exercices
-In this repositiry here is a coding of exercise questions related to javascript chapters by miss iqra.
+In this repositiry here is a coding of exercise questions related to chapters of javascript by miss iqra.